5 min read

 Real-World Value: Why Containers Matter in 2025

-From years in the trenches, here’s what truly makes containers game-changing:
+From years in the trenches, here is what truly makes containers game-changing:

-- Scalability: Orchestrators like Kubernetes make it easy to scale up/down.
+• Scalability.
+Orchestrators like Kubernetes make it easy to scale up and down.

 In short, containers give both developers and operations teams the agility they need in today’s fast-moving landscape.